russsseeelll/ToolNest/README.md

-# CoSE IT Tools Portal
+# ToolNest

-The CoSE IT Tools Portal is a Laravel-based web application designed to centralise all your team’s tools in one place.
+ToolNest is a Laravel-based web application designed to centralise all your team’s tools in one place.
 With customisable groups, permissions, and metadata, it makes managing tools efficient and organised.
 Additionally, it features a news section to keep your team informed about the latest developments in your industry.

 ---